FancyChaos/VSModManager/README.md

 #### Caveats

 The Non-interactive mode does not require any further input from the user.
-Due to that fact only sane decisions are made to gurantee stability.
-A mod for example will ONLY be installed/updated if the target game version of it matches the given game version exactly.
+Because of that only sane decisions are made to gurantee stability.
+A mod for example will ONLY be installed/updated if its target game version matches the given game version exactly.

 Use the interactive mode if you want to install/update a mod that is not made for your specific game version.